 Cars with a model that qualifies for 'free' Road Tax

 Good: Low CO2 emissions and zero car tax.
 Spacious cabin makes it a realistic family car.
-Plug-In version available.
+Plug-In version escaped London Congestion Charge.

 Bad: Not so efficient for long distances at motorway speeds where some diesel cars still beat it.
-Can feel strained when accelerating hard, especially uphill, so you don't.
+Feels strained when accelerating hard, especially uphill, so you don't.

 Good: Much improved 2004 Focus.
-Was the best all-round family hatchback on the road.
-Great to drive. comfortable and well laid-out interior.
+Great to drive.
+Comfortable and well laid-out interior.
 Wide range of engines.
 Low emission ECOnetic versions offer 55mpg +.

 Bad: Other hatchbacks offer more bootspace and rear passenger room.

 Good: Neatly styled and easy to drive.
 Room for five.
 Most come with full size spare.
 High quality interior.
 Double folding rear seats give flat load area.
 Frugal 1.2 TDI BlueMotion.

 Bad: Lacks the sparkle of other small hatches.
 High gearing of 1.6 TDI may lead to DPF problems.
 1.6 TDI and 1.4 petrol still belt cam.